I Don't Want My Child Anymore: What Do I Do? [Your Options for Moving Forward]

 Postpartum depression can emerge days or even months after delivering a baby, and the disorder can affect anyone.
 Anyone who is thinking, “Help me; I don’t want my child” should consider reaching out to a trained physician or therapist to address the possibility of this disorder in their lives.
 If it’s treated properly, you may find that your negative thoughts about your child will disappear.

-To receive free counseling today, please call 1-800-ADOPTION.
+To get free counseling today, please call 1-800-ADOPTION to get the guidance and support you deserve.

 Common Questions in this Situation